 Set priorities and track accomplishments

-On your current report, you will see a question asking about your priorities for the coming reporting period.
-You will list your priorities for the next week (or relevant time period) and submit your report.
+On your current Check-in, you will see a question asking about priorities for the coming Check-in period.
+You will list your priorities for the next week (or relevant time period) and submit your Check-in.
 Please see this related article for more information on Priorities.

 Give a High Five